btdobbs/AI/Practice/03/README.md

 \
 \
 Let $X_1, X_2, and X_3$ be the values at each root in the above minimax game trees.
-In these trees $a,b,c,d,e,f$ are constants (they are the same across all three trees).
-Determine which of the following statements are true for all possible assignments to constants $a,b,c,d,e,f$
+In these trees $a,b,c,d,e,\text{ and }f$ are constants (they are the same across all three trees).
+Determine which of the following statements are true for all possible assignments to constants $a,b,c,d,e,\text{ and }f$

 ```mermaid
 flowchart TD